meilisearch/documentation/guides/advanced_guides/search_parameters.md

 - `<Attribute>` (Optional, string, defaults to empty)

-  Comma-separated list of attributes whose values shall be cropped according to the `cropLength` value and the matches.
+  Comma-separated list of attributes whose values shall be cropped according to the `cropLength` value.

 ::: tip
 This is especially useful when you have to display content on the front-end in a specific way.